Ex-CIA Director On National Security, Post-Truth 'Assault On Intelligence'

 Your purchase helps support NPR programming.
 How?

-In the past, most presidents have leaned on the intelligence community for guidance and context — but President Trump has made plain his differences with the CIA, FBI and National Security Agency.
+In the past, most presidents have leaned on the intelligence community for guidance and context — but Trump has made plain his differences with the CIA, FBI and National Security Agency.

 In The Assault On Intelligence, former CIA Director Michael Hayden says the Trump administration has ushered in what he calls a "post-truth world," and he scolds the president for waging a war on U.S. spy agencies.